IzaKastra/bg_job_guides/rdm.md

 RDM sets used Dia3 instead of Dia2 and always had Composure, Temper II, Distract III, and Gain-STR enabled.

-Casting sets all used Tropical Crepe with Crooked 10-Wizard's roll and 9-Warlocks roll with job bonuses enabled.
+Casting sets all used Tropical Crepe with Crooked 10-Wizard's roll, 9-Warlocks roll (with job bonuses enabled), Indi-Acumen, and a 20% potency BoG Geo-Malaise.

 {{Guide Equipment Set Table